cfonseka/conference-notes/cshl_sys_immunol_2023/cshl_sys_immunol_2023_session_7_notes.md

 Used bulk RNA to analyze gene expression changes in hybrid CAR cells upon antigen stim
 - Observed enrichment for memory cell phenotypes as well as IFNg response and T cell activation

 Overall: Pretty amazing evidence - hybrid and bispecific CARs seem like the next generation of the therapies, given all the current caveats with CAR T therapy overall

 ## Quantitative modeling and analysis of TCR cross-reactivity

 **Amitava Banerjee, CSHL**

+Focus of talk is T cell crossreactivity - ability of a TCR to bind multiple pMHC complexes
+- How do we predict whether a given epitope binds to a TCR?

+Describes methods for testing a single pMHC against many TCRs (clain: these methods are well established) while testing multiple pMHCs vs a single TCR (claim: not well understood)
+- Want to cluster epitopes that can bind (or not bind) to a given TCR and identify similarities

+Can describe epitopes mathematically by similarity using methods like Hamming distance or more complex ones that take in biochemical data

+Performed screen of peptides by identifying most strongly binding "index peptide" and then mutating each position to new residues and measure binding
+- Identify "strong binders" and "non-binders"

+Showed data indicating that using Hamming distance metric fails as it cannot discriminate between strong binders and non-binders (since they can both be 1 AA change away)
+- BLOSUM100 metric outperforms random classification (AUC 0.7)

+Claim: Positional information needs to be included for better result (changes at end of epitope instead of center might have different effects)

+Adding in positional data using a Bayseian framework improves AUCs to 0.8 for Hamming (from 0.5) and to 0.9 for BLOSUM100

+Across different TCRs and different distance functions, position weights learned appear fairly similar - weights are lowest on the first and last positions and highest in the middle

+Going to crystal structures showed that middle positions of epitope has most contact with CDR3 arm of TCRs - thus weights learned by algorithm correspond to structural knowledge

+Overall: Interesting that even a very naive approach like Hamming distance improves so much with positional weighting.
+Unclear to me how prior distributions on weights are set, or how applicable this is outside of the two epitopes tested

 ## Mapping the T cell repertoire to a complex defined gut bacterial community